 - 2 oz Parmesan cheese, grated (more if needed)

-- Large bunch of fresh basil leaves (reserve a few for garnish)
+- large bunch of fresh basil leaves, reserve a few for garnish

 Instructions

-- Preheat the oven to 325 degrees F.
+- Preheat the oven to 325°F.

-- Lay eggplant slices on a large baking sheet lined with paper towel.
+- Salt eggplant.
+Lay eggplant slices on a large baking sheet lined with paper towel.
 Sprinkle with salt and set aside for 30 minutes while you prepare the remaining ingredients.
 Pat dry.
 (Optional step.
 See notes)

-- Heat the oil in a large frying pan or skillet over medium heat until shimmering but not smoking.
+- Fry the eggplant.
+Heat the oil in a large frying pan or skillet over medium heat until shimmering but not smoking.
 Working in batches if necessary, cook the eggplant slices for 3 to 5 minutes on each side, or until nicely golden.
 Place fried eggplant on paper towels to drain any excess oil.

 Notes